MrHedmad/blog/content/posts/future_research.md

 ## Roles and responsibilities
 In this piece, I talk at length about Data Stewards, but never define their role in detail.
 I hope that the reader could pick up the outline of Data Stewards in my conceptualization of the position.
-In any case, I explicitly outline it here.
-As a source, I use the outline of the FAIRsFAIR competence framework for data stewards (my notes can be found [here](https://mrhedmad.github.io/data-stewardship-knowledgebase/competences.html)), and the Data Stewards: Minimum Viable Skills Profile report from the Skills4EOSC consortium (available on Zenodo [in short form here](https://zenodo.org/records/14006764) and [in long form here](https://zenodo.org/records/8101903)).
+In any case, I explicitly explain it here.
+As sources, I use the work of the FAIRsFAIR competence framework for data stewards (my notes can be found [here](https://mrhedmad.github.io/data-stewardship-knowledgebase/competences.html)), and the Data Stewards: Minimum Viable Skills Profile report from the Skills4EOSC consortium (available on Zenodo [in short form here](https://zenodo.org/records/14006764) and [in long form here](https://zenodo.org/records/8101903)).

 A Data Steward (DS for short) is a professional figure with expertise in the handling of data, with a multifaceted skillset.
 A Data Steward's primary mission is to preserve data for later reuse, be it for the benefit of an organization, a sovereign state or the whole community.